 The water at the Blue Pool is considerably deep!
 It’s 30ft, which is just over 9 meters deep.

 I would advise to allow a minimum of 2-3 hours.
-This should be enough time to wander around all the walking routes at a leisurely pace, soak in the views and take a pitstop at the Blue Pool Tea Rooms for something to eat.
+This should be enough time to wander around all the walking routes at a leisurely pace, soak in the views, cross the fun rope bridge and take a pitstop at the Blue Pool Tea Rooms for something to eat.

-What is there to do at The Blue Pool?
+What is There to Do at The Blue Pool in Dorset?

 Walks – There are lots of interconnecting paths to follow, so take your time and enjoy exploring each one.